HalldorUlfarsson/elgreco/CV.md

 Atlantis makes the front cover of the Finnish Architectural Review.

 2007
-Audiovisual piece developed and performed with Ensemble Adapter (http://www.ensemble-adapter.de).
+Audiovisual piece developed and performed with Ensemble Adapter.

 Sequences Real-time Art Festival, Reykjavik.